 One of the places where Paul and Silas preached was in the city of Thessalonica.
 There were many Jewish people in this city and they would often gather together in their meeting place which was called a “synagogue”.
 Since Paul was an educated Jewish teacher he went to the synagogue to tell the other Jews about Jesus.

-Long ago, in the times of the Old Testament, God chose the Jewish people to be his nation to follow him and bring blessing to the world.
-He had promised them that one day a Messiah would come from the Jewish nation.
-The Messiah would save the Jews and save the world.
+Long ago, in the times of the Old Testament, God chose the Jewish people to be his nation to follow him and to be the people through whom would bring blessing to the world.
+He had promised them that one day a Messiah would come from the Jewish nation to be their and the worlds true king and king rescue the Jews and the world from the power of sin and death.
 The message that Paul had for the Jewish people in the synagogue was that the Messiah had come and that the Messiah was Jesus.
-He had died on the cross but risen up alive again so that everyone could be saved from their sins.
+He had died on the cross but risen up alive again to reign as worlds true king and so that everyone could be saved from the power of sin and death.